ipfs-shipyard/ipscend/README.md

 To make this work, simply:

-1. Publish your application using `ipscend publish`.
+1. Publish your application using `dweb-publish`.
 2. Save the returned hash.
 3. Find the IPFS ip addresses using `$ dig ipfs.io`.
 Example: